d4t4x/data-selfie-image-classification/README.md

 ### Download weight file

-For DataSelfie, we are using weights from the makers of Darknet as described on [this](https://pjreddie.com/darknet/yolo/) page.
+For Data Selfie, we are using weights from the makers of Darknet as described on [this](https://pjreddie.com/darknet/yolo/) page.

 ```
 wget https://pjreddie.com/media/files/yolo.weights